secretstartups/handbook/finance/payroll/index.html.md

 ## Non-US

-### Australia, UK, Belgium, Netherlands, and Germany Monthly Payroll Process
+### Australia, UK, Belgium, Netherlands, Germany, Ireland and Japan Monthly Payroll Process

 1. Payroll changes due date to the payroll providers is 10th with exception of Australia (12th) & UK (15th).
 If the due date falls on a weekend or a holiday, then it will be the working day before this.
 1. Total Rewards Team will add bonus, promotion, title changes, etc.. to the Payroll Changes template